damian-ds7/ulauncher-flathub-manager/README.md

 ## Requirements

-This extension requires [libnotify](https://gitlab.gnome.org/GNOME/libnotify), as it uses the `notify-send` command to display desktop notifications.
+This extension requires [libnotify](https://gitlab.gnome.org/GNOME/libnotify), as it uses the `notify-send` command to display desktop notifications and [fzf](https://junegunn.github.io/fzf/) to filter installed flatpaks

 ## Demo